billtr0n/forum_scrape/README.md

-# senitment analysis for world of warcraft patch 7.1.5
+# senitment analysis
 ## Questions
-1. What is the overall sentiment about World of Warcraft since the release of 7.1.5 derived from analysis of forum data?
+1. What is the overall sentiment about since the release of 7.1.5 derived from analysis of forum data?
 2. Which is the relative difference in sentiment between the class and how do they differ?

 ## Approach